Sietse2202/epsilon-sample-app-zig/README.md

 ## Trademarks

-NumWorks and Rust are a registered trademarks.
+NumWorks and Zig are a registered trademarks.